 - Give patients greater access to their protected health information or electronically protected health information (PHI/ePHI)

 - Make it easier for providers to coordinate treatment, respond to emergencies, and transition to value-based care through safe/protected sharing of patients’ PHI

 Under the proposed rule the following patients are no longer required to:

-These proposed changes will not go into effect until a final rule is issued by HHS, however, taking a proactive approach ensures your office, clinic, hospital, or practice is properly prepared when it comes to protecting patient information under these new guidelines.
+These proposed changes will not go into effect until a final rule is issued by HHS.
+However, taking a proactive approach ensures your office, clinic, hospital, or practice is properly prepared when it comes to protecting patient information under these new guidelines.

 The earlier your team is made aware of proposed or pending changes and can get acclimated to new standards, the better they can prepare to comply with HIPAA standards during the 180-day grace period.
 With some recent HIPAA violation fines reaching $200,000, proactive preparation is your best course of action.

 Fortified has identified three areas that organizations can leverage to help healthcare personnel implement these standards making the transition easier: